simone-romiti/pyhadron/hadron/README.md

 # Installation of `hadron`

-This folder information on how to install the [`hadron`](https://github.com/HISKP-LQCD/hadron) library on your machine.
+Information on how to install the [`hadron`](https://github.com/HISKP-LQCD/hadron) library on your machine.
+The scripts will install also `R` packages commond in the analysis of ETMC ensembles.

 ## Package dependencies